MPPI-Generic: A CUDA Library for Stochastic Trajectory Optimization: Performance Implementation

 \subsection{GPU Parallelization Overview}

-The GPU is a highly parallelizable hardware device that performs operations a bit differently from a CPU.
-The lowest level of computation in CUDA is a \emph{warp}, which consists of $32$ threads doing the same operation at every clock step.
+The GPU is a highly parallelizable hardware device that performs operations differently than a CPU.
+The lowest level of computation in CUDA is a \emph{warp}, which consists of $32$ threads doing the same operation at every clock step \cite{nvidia2024hardware}.
 These warps are grouped together to produce \emph{thread blocks}.
-The individual warps in the thread block are not guaranteed to be at the same place in the code at any given time and sometimes it can actually be more efficient to allow them to differ.
+While the threads in a warp are computed together, the individual warps in the thread block are not guaranteed to be at the same place in the code at any given time and sometimes it can actually be more efficient to allow them to differ.
 The threads in a thread block all have access a form of a local cache called \emph{shared memory}.
 Like any memory shared between multiple threads on the CPU, proper mutual exclusion needs to be implemented to avoid race conditions.
 Threads in a block can be given indices in 3 axes, $x$, $y$, and $z$, which we use to denote different types of parallelization within the library.
+The conversion from a thread's 3D index of $(x,y,z)$ to its thread number in the block is given by \lstinline{(z * blockDim.y + y) * blockDim.x + x}.
 Thread blocks can themselves be grouped into \emph{grids} and are also organized into $x$, $y$, and $z$ axes.
-This is useful for large parallel operations that cannot fit within a single thread block and also do not need to use shared memory between every thread.
-The GPU code is compiled into \emph{kernels}, which can then be provided arbitrary grid and block dimensions at runtime.
+This is useful for large parallel operations that cannot fit within a single thread block.
+The GPU code is compiled into \emph{kernels}, which can be provided arbitrary grid and block dimensions at runtime.

 It is important to briefly understand the hierarchy of memory before discussing how to improve GPU performance.
 At the highest level, we have \emph{global} memory which is generally measured in \si{\giga\byte}s and very slow to access data from.
 Next, we have an L2 cache in the size of \si{\mega\byte}s which can speed up access to frequently-used global data.
 Then we have the L1 cache, shared memory, and CUDA texture caches.
-The L1 cache and shared memory are actually the same memory on hardware and are generally several \si{\kilo\byte}s in size; they are just separated by programmers explicitly using shared memory and the GPU automatically filling the L1 cache.
+The L1 cache and shared memory are actually the same memory on hardware and are generally several \si{\kilo\byte}s in size; they are separated by programmers explicitly using shared memory and the GPU automatically filling the L1 cache.
 The CUDA texture cache is a fast read-only memory used for CUDA textures which are 2D or 3D representations of data such as a map.